Friday, December 28, 2018

 Shikan

 When we hear the silences in music as emptiness, we are just sitting (shikantaza 只管打坐).
 In just sitting, the mind rests on its own accord in nonduality.
 The silences of music (i.e. the moments that in notation are marked as rests), when perceived as emptiness, are neither opposed to the 'musical sounds' in a dualist manner as 'non-Music'—unimportant or irrelevant to the experience—and neither do the sounds presencing therein become 'part' of the music.
 Rather, ambient sounds are allowed to exist, to presence, as a primordially undifferentiated mass of indeterminate phenomena perceived with true equanimity (upekṣā).
 From this infinite mass, nothing is chosen as the object of perception and, equally important, nothing is rejected from the perceptual experience; it is nothing because it is undifferentiated and it is not turned into objects by the discriminating consciousness, and it is something because it is fully present as lived experience–it is not ignored by consciousness or bracketed away as 'silence' or 'noise'.
-Things appear as they are, what Dōgen called genjōkōan, in a mode of "without-thinking" (hishiryō, 非思量), or as Sū Shì expressed it: "Although my mind does not rise [to meet phenomena], there is nothing it does not connect with" (Grant, 1994, 88).
+Things appear as they are, what Dōgen called genjōkōan, in a mode of "without-thinking" (hishiryō, 非思量), or as Sū Shì expressed it: "Although my mind does not rise [to meet phenomena], there is nothing it does not connect with" (Grant 1994, 88).

 Hearing emptiness in this way is the meditative state of vipaśyanā, the state of thought-free wakefulness.
 It is the clear seeing of the nature of mind.
 It is the spontaneous shining forth of Buddha Nature.
 This state is beyond modes of listening, as well as styles of meditation.
 If music is successful in leading us there, it can be said that music has moved beyond itself.
 This happens most often (but not exclusively) in rests, when no agreeable sounds stir our emotions.
-In such moments of rest, we are still musically (nondually) attuned, but not attuned to anything that can be the source of grasping.
+In such moments of rest, we are still musically–that is, nondually–attuned, but not attuned to anything that can be the source of grasping.

 The sounds that we perform can intimate the state of rest-as-emptiness.
 By imbuing them with certain qualities, they can help to facilitate the actualization of emptiness in rest.
 When musical sounds in this way function as a preliminary preparation for emptiness, they can be said to function in the same way as śamatha functions as a preliminary step towards vipaśyanā.
 Just like śamatha is about using a meditation object in order to place the mind in focused tranquility, musical sounds can have the quality of sharpening and calming the mind.
 When the meditation object is let go of and when the sounds fade away, the mind is made susceptible to dwell in a state of object-less wakefulness.

-In order for music to actualize such a nonduality between sound and emptiness, the music has to take on some of the 'qualities' of emptiness itself.
+But it is also the case that under some special circumstances, musical sounds can behave in such a way that they undo any difference between the experience of musical sounds and rests-as-emptiness.
+When music is successful in this, musical sounds appear as emptiness just as the environmental sounds.
+Playing musical sounds becomes akin to "tossing water into the sea", a metaphor employed by Sū Shì to describe the state of nonduality between phenomena and emptiness (Grant 1994, 80).
+In order for music to actualize such a nonduality between musical sound and emptiness, the music has to take on some of the 'qualities' of emptiness itself.
 This is of course a paradoxical expression—emptiness does not have any 'qualities' (and it is not a 'quality' of its own)—but this paradox points to the intuitive, non-verbal nature of this process rooted in praxis.
 It is impossible to explain with words how we can make musical sounds take on some of the 'qualities of emptiness', but we know what it feels like to make this happen in our music.
 If this process is successful, the musical sounds will be perceived with the same kind of non-discriminatory equanimity as the ambient sounds.
 There is not in those moments any difference between hearing instrumental and environmental sounds; playing music becomes "like pumping bellows into the wind", another metaphor employed by Sū Shì.
-At these moments, the sounds are heard as audible emptiness.
-Usually, we hear sounds arising from emptiness, not arising as emptiness.
-It is this profound equanimous state of authenticating the nonduality between composed sound and non-composed sound that I interpret d’Angiolini to give words to when he praises a kind of music that can be listened to with a "happy indifference". d'Angiolini is not suggesting that we should write music that the listener does not pay attention to; it is not 'ambient music' or musique d’ameublement.
-It is, through music, making possible that profound continuous epiphany in which sounds as usually articulated in the foreground come to merge with the nonarticulated, indeterminate field of phenomena.
+At these moments, the sounds are heard as audible emptiness; musical sounds arise as emptiness rather than from emptiness.

-Background as foreground
+Background as foreground in Heidegger's aesthetics

-When Heidegger encounters Van Gogh's painting, the process in which foreground figures emerges out of an indeterminate background of "nothing" and the way a background emerges in relation to a foreground–in other words, the dependent arising of background and foreground–is placed at the center of perception.
+When Heidegger encounters Van Gogh's painting, the process in which foreground figures emerge out of an indeterminate background of "nothing" and the way a background emerges in relation to a foreground–in other words, the dependent arising of background and foreground–is placed at the center of perception.
 In bringing this process into awareness, the painting not only shows a kind of 'optical' effect but teaches us something more about the nature of perception and meaning-making.
-It gives us "a glimpse of the underlying structure hidden within all art", and shows us that "our intelligible worlds are shaped by what we take from and make of a dynamic phenomenological abundance that we can never fully grasp or finally master” (Thomson, 2011, 93).
+It gives us "a glimpse of the underlying structure hidden within all art", and shows us that "our intelligible worlds are shaped by what we take from and make of a dynamic phenomenological abundance that we can never fully grasp or finally master” (Thomson 2011, 93).
 This is the phenomenological 'strife' that is at the center of Heidegger's aesthetics.
-The subject becomes aware of the usually non-noticeable process of carving out objects from the background that characterizes all perceptions.
+The subject becomes aware of the usually non-noticeable process of carving out objects from the background indeterminacy that characterizes all perceptions.

 The way Thomson reads Heidegger, foreground and background have the capacity, in aesthetic experiences, to merge in an epiphanic, nondualistic consciousness in which the world presences as an undifferentiated mass of phenomena–that from which objects can appear.
 It is a dynamic process in which the background, in a sense, can be said to 'become' the foreground but as background–as indeterminate.
-This new "background" (as foreground) does not stand in a dualistic relationship to a non-present foreground but is rather the point where all dualisms between foreground and background dissolve.
+This new "background" (as foreground) does not stand in a dualistic relationship to a foreground but is rather the point where all dualisms between foreground and background dissolve.
 This undifferentiated mass is vividly present at the same time as it 'recedes' from our attempts to create some kind of order out of it.
-It returns us "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated" (Thomson, 2011, 97).
-This is very similar to how I interpret d'Angiolini's description of listening to music with a "happy indifference".
-It is about being attuned to a mode of listening in which there is a nonduality between foreground and background and subject and object.
-It is an equanimous attunement to the basic field of indeterminacy, or emptiness, from which objects can arise.
+It returns us "directly to the primordial level of engaged existence in which subject and object have not yet been differentiated" (Thomson 2011, 97).

 Some people will surely think that this is reading in a lot in a painting of just a pair of boots or listening to a piece of music.
 To assume that most people who enter a museum and see Van Gogh's painting would encounter such a phenomenological 'strife' is perhaps wishful thinking, and to assume that most listeners will be attuned to the "happy indifference" of d'Angiolini's music is likewise optimistic.
 Yet, for the viewer and listener who is sensitive enough to her perceptions, these subtle aspects of art pertaining to the relationship between foreground and background really do carry opportunities for profound insights.